(R. P. of San Luis Obispo, CA. 2001-01-23)

 Explain what complex numbers are, in terms an idiot could understand.

-Picture this.
-We are facing each other on open grounds and you're challenging
+We are facing each other in a

 the very existence of negative numbers,